Jediah Prendergast: Politics

 Prendergast entered politics and was elected to the New York State Assembly and served in the 40th New York State Legislature from July 1, 1816, to June 30, 1817.

 In April 1817, Prendergast ran for New York State Senate.
-He, along There were two vacancies, in which Isaac Wilson was also a candidate.
+There were two vacancies, for which Isaac Wilson was also a candidate.
 There was a four-year and one-year term, in which the candidate with the highest number of votes would be elected to the four-year term.
 When Wilson claimed to have won the 4-year-year term by a vote of 15,009—14,985, Prendergast challenged this as 91 votes were cast for "Jedediah" Prendergast and 10 votes were cast for "Jed" Prendergast.
 The committee on elections ruled in favor of Prendergast, but this was overturned by the committee of the whole, and as a result, Wilson was elected to a four-year term and Prendergast was elected to a one-year term, serving until June 30, 1818.

 In 1819, he was elected President of the Chautauqua County Medical Society to serve for a year.
 Prendergast was once again elected to the New York State Assembly and served in the 44th New York State Legislature and served from July 1, 1820, to June 30, 1821.